 Several types of infrared thermography sensors are available in the market; thermal imaging camera, infrared thermometer and ratio pyrometer.
 They all operated based on a similar principle.
 These sensors are commonly available with different operating wavelengths for measurements in different applications.
 The thermal imaging camera offers an additional opportunity to visualize the heatmap of the surface temperature of objects in images which provides an added value for quality checking in the manufacturing sector.

 The infrared sensors measure temperature based on infrared radiation.
-Infrared radiation is a part of electromagnetic radiation that is emitted by every object at a temperature above the absolute zero.
+Infrared radiation is a part of electromagnetic radiation that is emitted by every object at a temperature above absolute zero.
 The radiation emitted by the object is proportional to its intrinsic temperature.
-Through the optics in the thermographer, the beams are focused on a detector element which generates an electrical signal proportional to radiation.
+Through the optics in the thermographer, the beams are focused on a detector element that generates an electrical signal proportional to radiation.
 The signals are processed and amplified to generate output signals that directly translate to temperature.
-This data can be displayed on a computer or sent to a control system via connecting interface.
+This data can be displayed on a computer or sent to a control system via a connecting interface.

 Infrared temperature measurement is based on Planck’s radiation law.
 It describes the correlation of spectral radiation of a black body into space depending on its temperature and wavelength.
-The equation has been simplified as per Stefan-Boltzmann law to define the relationship between the electrical signal (U) from the detector and object temperature (T).
+The equation has been simplified as per Stefan-Boltzmann’s law to define the relationship between the electrical signal (U) from the detector and object temperature (T).